DFHack/dfhack/docs/plugins/autoclothing.rst

 Usage::

-    enable autoclothing
+    autoclothing
-    autoclothing <material> <item> [number]
+    autoclothing <material> <item> [quantity]

 ``material`` can be "cloth", "silk", "yarn", or "leather".
 The ``item`` can be anything your civilization can produce, such as "dress" or "mitten".

-When invoked without a number, it shows the current configuration for that material and item.
+When invoked without parameters, it shows a summary of all managed clothing orders.
+When invoked with a material and item, but without a quantity, it shows the current configuration for that material and item.

 Examples
 --------